michelderu/iot/README.md

 Again show the HTML front-end Grove with contracts being added now.
 Click through the enriched data in the contracts using facets.

 OK, our application is ready.
-Now create an Azure environment, and deploy to the server environment.
+Now create an Azure environment at https://portal.azure.com, update the `gradle-azure.properties` and deploy to the server environment.

 EASY PEASY!